-The beams on the ceiling do offer relief from all the smooth, flat surfaces.
+The beams on the ceiling do offer relief from the otherwise smooth, flat surfaces.

 But it’s not much;

-even the branches in the vase are pretty much bare.
+even the branches in the vase look dead.

-Compared to this, the first bedroom above feels like a warm hug.
+Compared to this, Phoebe Howard’s bedroom feels like a motherly hug.

-But it is monochrome and that is the point of showing it.
+But this room is monochrome and that is the point of showing it.

 some subtle variations on monochrome